Pensions

 4 minutes

-The aim of pension scams is to trick you into handing over your pension savings.
-This could involve you transferring your pension pot into a non-existent or high-risk scheme or being persuaded to release some or all of your pension pot.
+Pension scams aim to trick you into handing over your pension savings.
+That could mean transferring your pension pot into a fake or high-risk scheme, or being persuaded to release some or all of your pension pot.

 • Telling you that you can access your pension savings early through a loan or loophole.
-With this type of scam, you could be hit with a double blow: not only losing your pension savings but facing a high tax bill if you access your pension plan before the current minimum age of 55 (although the minimum age is rising to 57 from 6 April 2028).
+You could be hit with a double blow: not only losing your pension savings but facing a high tax bill if you access your pension plan before the current minimum age of 55 (the minimum age is rising to 57 from 6 April 2028).

-Regardless of how you are approached, warning signs highlighted by The Pensions Regulator include:
+Regardless of how you’re approached, warning signs highlighted by The Pensions Regulator include:

 • Help to release upfront money from your pension plan before the age of 55.